 Most of us are pretty aware that the largest organ of the human body is our skin.
 Moms want to know more about the products they’re using so we are able to make natural, healthy decisions to protect ourselves and our families.
 There has been quite a bit of buzz about parabens over the past few years, yet a lot of people aren’t very familiar with exactly what they are, as well as the impact parabens can potentially have on our bodies.
 We explain it further below:

 What are Parabens?

 A paraben is a type of preservative that’s similar to estrogen and has the ability to preserve products, giving them a longer shelf life.
-They reside in everything from shampoo to food additives to makeup and sunscreen.
+They reside in everything from shampoo to food additives, to makeup and sunscreen.
 The FDA states, “Typically, more than one paraben is used in a product, and they are often used in combination with other types of preservatives to provide preservation against a broad range of microorganisms.”
-Although low doses of the preservative are administered, there’s a bit of debate within the medical community as to whether or not parabens pose a safety hazard to people.
+Although low doses of the preservative are administered, there’s a bit of debate within the medical community as to whether or not parabens pose a safety hazard to humans and animals.

 Should I Avoid Parabens?

 Data is inconclusive as to whether or not parabens are unsafe.
 Mercola states that the case against parabens began a few years ago after traces of paraben was found in the breast tissue of cancer patients.
 Breast cancer grows from estrogen, and paraben is a substance that resembles estrogen in structure.
 The official FDA stance is that parabens typically used at levels between 0.01% and 0.3% have been deemed safe in cosmetics at levels as high as 25%.
 However, the FDA continues to evaluate the chemicals in cosmetics and beauty products — parabens are already regulated in food and beverages.